 The Gospel Message for You

 What is the good news of Christianity for us?
-The good news is God.
+God.
+God is the good news.
 God is Creator, Judge, Christ, and King.

 Creation.
 God created you and this world out of the overflow of his love for and joy in himself: Father, Son, and Holy Spirit.
 He created so that his people would share in this love and joy in himself, in his glory.
 Jesus spoke of his glory, "which [God had] given [him] because [God] loved [him] before the world's foundation" (John 17.24).